TheMathGeek314/BingoGoalPack1/ReadMe.md

 This mod also includes additional board types such as Grub Bingo, Bench/Hardsave Bingo, Hall of Gods Bingo, and Relic Bingo.

-Credit to TheMathGeek_314 for implementing the automarking logic for new goals.
-Credit to Alph4 for the BingoSyncExtension mod made for this project.

 ## Goals

 __Extended__